Australian rules football in the United States: Television, ESPN and the AFL: 1979–1990

 Television was the biggest breakthrough for Australian football in the United States.
 In late 1979, the brand new ESPN cable network signed its first international TV contract with the Victorian Football League (in 1990, it became the Australian Football League).
 Coverage began with the 1980 season with matches airing on late Friday and Saturday nights, sometimes live but usually one or two week tape delayed to up to 2.5 million subscribers.
 At the time, reports indicated ESPN paid the VFL nearly $100,000 (the VFL's Australian TV rights deal at the time was just $600,000).
-The 1983 VFL Grand Final was the first time in history that the Grand Final was broadcast live into the US.
-Coverage continued on ESPN until 1986, when the sport was dropped.
+The 1983 VFL Grand Final was the first time in history that the Grand Final was broadcast live into the U.S. The VFL wasn't the only Australian rules on American screens.
+The South Australian National Football League also had a broadcast rights deal with American cable television and by 1984 was attracting around 40 million viewers to its weekly 1 hour highlights segment.

+VFL coverage continued on ESPN until 1986, when it was dropped.
 This exposure on ESPN is credited with creating a generation of fans in the United States (and providing the foundation for the formation of AFANA and the USAFL in 1996).
-The founding of AFANA led to the first organized fan group for the sport outside Australia and lobbying for television coverage was part of the efforts to grow the sport from the beginning.
+The founding of AFANA led to the first organized fan group outside Australia and lobbying for television coverage was part of the efforts to grow it from the beginning.
 The core of the initial players for the USAFL included many who first saw the matches on ESPN a decade or more earlier.